How To Make Bubble Hash For A First Timer

-This year, Canadians could grow our own cannabis legally.
-I ended up with a lot more than I figured I would.
-Over the weekend, we went out to Vancouver Island to make some ice water hash from our excess cannabis harvest.
+This year Canadians gained the right to grow our own cannabis legally.
+I ended up with a lot more than I expected, so over the weekend we went out to Vancouver Island to make some ice water bubble hash from our excess cannabis harvest.
 When we got out to the farm, it turned out everything was still untrimmed.
-We cleaned it up some that evening, froze it overnight, got chased by a giant Pterodactyl the next morning (true story, my dog Bruce saved us), and then started the process with a Bubble Bag Dude kit from Amazon and a ton of ice.
+We cleaned it up that evening, froze it overnight, got chased by a giant Pterodactyl the next morning (true story, my dog Bruce saved us), and then started the process with a Bubble Bag Dude kit from Amazon and a ton of ice.

-It was my first attempt at making concentrates, so this was a learning experience.
-For the first run we gave the tub a good cleaning, then added ice and our cannabis (frozen overnight) to the 220-micron bag.
-The more you let your material agitate the more trichomes you’ll get off, but we were short on time.
+This was my first attempt at making concentrates, so it was a learning experience.
+For the first run we gave the tub a good clean, then added ice and our cannabis (frozen overnight) to the 220-micron bag.
+The more you let your material agitate the more trichomes you’ll get, but we were short on time.
 Be sure not to overfill your tub like we accidentally did.

-Basically, you cycle it by letting the material sit for 10-15 minutes in the ice water to get super cold, then run the machine to knock the good stuff off the flower.
+Basically, you cycle it by letting the material get super cold by sitting for 10-15 minutes in the ice water, then run the machine to knock the good stuff off the flower.
 Give everything a couple of minutes to drain to the bottom of the tub, then drain the water out into your micron bag setup.
 It’s a good idea to keep the material from different micron sizes separate as you remove it and use a cold spoon from the freezer to scrape off your bags.
 The 220-micron we didn’t keep, but in the smaller sizes we started to notice more trichomes, so these were the sizes we used for the later runs (120, 73, and 25-micron).

 It ended up pretty green after we let it air out.
 I dried everything on the pressing screen, and it was extremely sticky.
 We tried freezing it overnight, but it was still pretty moist and stuck on.
-Next time I’d let it dry more.
+Next time I’d let it dry for longer.
 For our first attempt, this felt like a pretty good learning experience.
-It still vaped nicely and had good flavour, even though there was still a good amount of plant matter in it.
-I recommend trying to make your own bubble hash.
-It isn’t a super difficult process, and I can’t wait to try it again now that I understand how it works better.
+It still vaped nicely and had good flavor, even though there was still a good amount of plant matter in it.
+I recommend trying to make your own bubble hash, it isn’t a super difficult process, and I can’t wait to try it again now that I better understand how it works.